Mackintosh (raincoat)

-The Mackintosh raincoat (abbreviated as mac) is a form of raincoat, first sold in 1824, made of rubberised fabric.
+A mackintosh raincoat (abbreviated as mac) is a form of balmacaan-style raincoat made of waterproof fabric.
+It takes its name from the brand Mackintosh, which introduced the garment in 1824 using its signature rubberised cloth.

-The Mackintosh is named after its British inventor Charles Macintosh, although many writers added a letter k.
+The Mackintosh is named after its Scottish inventor Charles Macintosh, although many writers added a letter k.
 The variant spelling of "Mackintosh" is now standard.